msdousti/OWASP-Java/README.md

 You have to set the following properties (sorted alphabetically):

 * `allowPublicKeyRetrieval` – Whether the client is allowed to automatically request the public key from the server.
 Set to `true`.
+(Not recommended in production environments)
 * `DatabaseName` – The name of the database you want to connect to.
 In this case, `testdb`.
 * `Password`: The password for the specified user.
 Here, it's `123456`.
 * `ServerName`: The location of the MySQL server.
 In this case `localhost`.
+* `sslMode`: Whether SSL is used for connecting to MySQL server.
+Set it to `DISABLED`.
+(Not recommended in production environments)
 * `URL`: The JDBC URL to be used.
 Here, set it to `jdbc:mysql://:3306/testdb`.
 * `User`: The username for connecting to the database.
 Here, it's `root`.